gabi-mpg/PlacesApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

-## Build borrar luegooooo

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Description

 This website has been built as a challengue during a job selection process.
 It is a simple angular website where places information near a given location can be searched.
 This information is retrieved from the FOURSQUARE Places API.
 Also, Google Maps API is used in order to show the location of the places searched.